Breast Procedure Frequently Asked Questions:

 What are breast implants made of, and where are they placed?

-Implants are silicone shells filled with either saline (salt water) or silicone gel (recently approved by the FDA).
+Implants are silicone shells filled with either cohesive gel.
 They are placed behind each breast, underneath either breast tissue or the chest wall muscle.
 Placement behind the chest wall muscle offers a few advantages over placement beneath the breast tissue only.
 These include reduced risk of capsular contracture (post-operative tightening around the implant) and less interference with mammogram examinations.
 Possible disadvantages include need for drainage tubes and elevated pain in the first few days following surgery.

 Should women who are pregnant or plan to be pregnant wait before undergoing a breast lift or breast reduction?